Sybilla Righton Masters

 Sybilla Righton Masters (c.
 1676 – 23 August 1720) was an American inventor.
-Masters was the first person residing in the American colonies to be given an English patent, and possibly the first known female Caucasian machinery inventor in America.
+Masters was the first person residing in the American colonies to be given an English patent, and possibly the first known female machinery inventor in America of European ancestry.
 Masters was given a patent for a corn mill in 1715 in her husband's name, as women were not allowed to have their own patents.
 She also patented a process for making hats.

 Early life

 Not much is known of Masters' early life.
 It is possible that she was born in Bermuda as her father had emigrated from there in 1687.
 It is believed that she was born around 1676, and in 1687 she and her six sisters emigrated from Bermuda to Burlington Township, New Jersey (along the Delaware River) with her Quaker parents Sarah and William Righton.
 Sybilla Righton first showed up in the colonial records in 1692 when she testified as a witness for her father in the New Jersey courts.
 Sometime between 1693 and 1696, Sybilla married Thomas Masters a prosperous Quaker merchant and landowner.
-They had four children -Mary, Sarah, Thomas, and William.
+They had four children: Mary, Sarah, Thomas, and William.